 The U.S. Border Patrol Laredo Sector is a multi-task law enforcement agency that has served the Southwest Border and Laredo since 1924.
-The primary mission of the U.S. Border Patrol is to prevent terrorist and terrorist weapons from entering the United States, as well as continuing its traditional mission of preventing illegal aliens, smugglers, narcotics, and other contraband from entering the country.
-The Laredo Sector covers 110,000 square miles in 116 counties, all the way to the Texas, Oklahoma, and Arkansas borders.
+The primary mission of the U.S. Border Patrol is to prevent terrorists and terrorist weapons from entering the United States, as well as continuing its traditional mission of preventing illegal aliens, smugglers, narcotics, and other contraband from entering the country.
+The Laredo Sector is responsible for 136 Southwest border miles along the Rio Grande River between Mexico and the United States.
+The area of responsibility stretches from the U.S./Mexico border in Texas to the Oklahoma and Arkansas state lines.
 Present enforcement problems vary greatly from those of the past.
-The primary objective has always been to prevent the illegal entry of aliens into the United States, to prevent their passage through the sector to interior destinations, and to apprehend those who have gained entry and have established themselves in the United States.
+The primary objective has always been to prevent the illegal entry of aliens into the United States.

 History of the Laredo Sector Headquarters

-Service Area: The Laredo Sector encompasses 116 counties and covers 101,439 square miles of southwest and northeast Texas.
+Service Area: The Laredo Sector encompasses 96 counties and covers 84,041 square miles of southwest and northeast Texas.
 The Rio Grande River is both the southwest and international boundary.
-The Laredo Sector is situated between the Del Rio and Marfa Sectors on the west and the McAllen Sector on the southeast.
+The Laredo Sector is situated between the Del Rio and Marfa Sectors on the west and the Rio Grande Valley Sector on the southeast.
 The northern boundary extends to the Oklahoma border.
-There are approximately 171 miles of river front between the northwest point of intersection between Webb County lines and the Rio Grande and the southeast corner of Zapata County at a point on Falcon Lake near the Falcon Dam.
+There are approximately 136 miles of river front between the northwest point of intersection between Webb County lines and the Rio Grande and the southeast corner of Zapata County at a point on Falcon Lake near the Falcon Dam.

 Sector Headquarters Location: 207 W. Del Mar Blvd., Laredo, Texas

-Stations: The Laredo Sector consists of eight stations, Laredo North, Laredo South, Zapata, Hebbronville, Cotulla, Freer, Dallas and San Antonio, Texas.
+Stations: The Laredo Sector consists of eight stations, Laredo North, Laredo South, Zapata, Hebbronville, Cotulla, & Freer.

 Contact Information: Phone Number - (956) 764-3200; Sector Headquarters Mailing Address - 207 W. Del Mar Blvd., Laredo, TX 78041